gcallah/work/chaps/weber.md

 Explain how Weber is doing ideal type history.

+"The *ideal type* of the capitalist employer..."
+(93).

 Lastly, I will note that history by invocation of ideal types has been criticized as "an unstable level of historical understanding" (Oakeshott, 1999: 65): see Callahan (2007) for more on this point.
+It may be worth examining, in another paper, to what extent this instability has contributed to the confusion over Weber's hypothesis.

 ## Weber's Thesis